use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 On the other hand, this can get problematic if we're storing a large `Vec` in the contract storage but provide messages that do not need to read and write from this `Vec`.
-In that scenario, each and every contract message bears runtime overhead by dealing with that `Vec`, regardless whether they access it or not, resulting in extra gas costs.
+In that scenario, each and every contract message bears runtime overhead by dealing with that `Vec`, regardless whether they access it or not.
+This results in extra gas costs.
 To solve this problem we need to turn our storage into a non-packed layout somehow.

 ## Eager Loading vs. Lazy Loading